Introduction

 - In the top-right menu (next to Send Call), open the dropdown.

 - Save your pathway.
-From the next interaction onward, Bland will create and update contacts and their memory for that pathway.
+From the next interaction onward, Bland will create and update contact memory automatically.

 Personas

 To enable memory for a persona, go to the Knowledge tab for that persona and toggle Memory on.
-Calls or conversations that use that pathway or persona will then automatically read and update the contact’s facts, summary, open items, and recent messages.
-No need to pass IDs or manage stores in your API calls for basic use.
-To enable or disable memory per pathway or persona version (e.g. for testing a specific version), use the Enable memory API withpathway_id + version_number or persona_id + version_id, and memory_enabled.
+Calls or conversations that use that pathway or persona will automatically read and update the contact’s facts, summary, open items, and recent messages.
+No extra configuration is needed for standard use.
+To enable or disable memory per pathway or persona version (e.g. for testing), use the Enable or Disable Memory API withpathway_id + version_number or persona_id + version_id, and memory_enabled.

 Real-world example

-Imagine a company running two separate flows:- Appointment scheduling — Bland helps contacts book and reschedule appointments (inspections, consultations, follow-ups).
+Imagine a company running two separate personas:- Appointment scheduling: books and reschedules inspections, consultations, and follow-ups.

-- Support — Bland handles open tickets, status updates, and troubleshooting.
+- Support: handles open tickets, status updates, and troubleshooting.